LUCIT-Systems-and-Development/unicorn-fy/README.md

 [GitHub](https://github.com/LUCIT-Systems-and-Development/unicorn-fy)!

 ## Installation and Upgrade
-The module requires Python 3.7.0 or above.
+The module requires Python 3.7 and runs smoothly up to and including Python 3.12.

 Anaconda packages are available from Python version 3.8 and higher, but only in the latest version!